-New to DCPDA this year, we are starting our own Buddy Program.
+New to DCPDA since 2017, we are starting our own Buddy Program.

 The idea of this is to connect incoming post docs with current, helping to assist on all things related to becoming a post doc at Dartmouth.
 We encourage all new post docs to take up the opportunity on having a buddy; we promise we will be of some use!!